 He had very little support.

 Vivenna joined Vasher beside the railing, and he quite unapologetically elbowed some room out for her.
-He didn’t carry Nightblood--by her insistence, he had left the sword behind with her own dueling blade.
+He didn’t carry Nightblood--at her insistence, he had left the sword behind with her own dueling blade.

-“Well?” she asked.
+“Well?” she asked quietly.

 He shook his head.
 “If Denth is here, I couldn’t find him.”

 “No surprise, considering that crowd,” Vivenna said.
-Though there were bodies all around them--many lining the railing around them--there was enough discussion that a whispered conversation would be inaudible to outside ears.
+Though there were bodies all around them--many lining the railing around them--there was enough talk that a whispered conversation would be inaudible to outside ears.

 “Where did they all come from?”
-Vivenna asked quietly.
+Vivenna asked.
 “This is far more busy than the other court sessions I’ve attended.”

 He shrugged.
 “People who are given a one time visit to the court can hold their token of entry until they want to use it.
-A lot of them wait until a general court session, rather than one of the smaller, more specific meetings.
-That way, more of the Gods are likely to be there.”
+A lot of them wait until a general court session, rather than one of the smaller meetings.
+That way, more of the Gods are likely to be here.”

 Vivenna turned back to look over the crowd.
 She suspected it also had to do with the rumors she’d heard in the city.
 People seemed to think that this session would be the one where the Pantheon of Returned finally declared war on Idris.

 “Fafad argues well,” she said.
-Though, she was having trouble hearing him because of the crowds.
-The Returned apparently all had messengers relaying transcripts of the arguments down below.
+She was having trouble hearing him because of the crowds--the Returned apparently all had messengers relaying transcripts of the arguments down below.
 She wondered why someone just didn’t order all the people to be quiet so that the Gods could hear.
 However, that didn’t seem to be the Hallandren way.
-They liked chaos, it seemed.
-Or, at least, they liked the opportunity to sit and chat about things when they should have been more solemn.
+They liked chaos.
+Or, at least, they liked the opportunity to sit and chat about things while important events were occuring.

 “Fafad is being ignored,” Vasher said, watching the priests.
 “He’s changed his mind twice now on the same issue.
-He’ll lack credibility.”
+He lacks credibility.”

 “He should explain why he changed his mind, then,” Vivenna said.

 Vasher shook his head.
 “Maybe.
-However, anything that seems threatening--like kidnappings--could actually hurt his position, making people more worried and afraid.
+However, anything that seems threatening--like kidnappings--could actually hurt his position.
+It would make people more worried and afraid.
 And then, there’s that stubborn Hallandren pride.
 Priests are the worst.
 Mentioning that his daughter had been kidnapped, and that he had been pressured into changing his political leanings. . . .”

 “I thought you liked the priests,” she said, frowning.

 “Some of them,” he said.
 “Not others.”
 When he said that, he eyed the God King’s pedestal.
-Susebron had yet to arrive at the court, and they had apparently started without him for some reason.
+Susebron had yet to arrive at the court, and they had apparently started without him.

 Siri wasn’t there either.
 That annoyed Vivenna, since she’d been anticipating checking in on the girl, if only from a distance.